Sinjska alka: Rules

-Sinjska alka is an individual equestrian competition in which at least 11 and at most 17 Alkars can participate.
-The Alkar, a rider on horseback, has to pass the racecourse length 160 m in full gallop in less than 12 seconds and try to hit the center of a small iron ring called alka.
+Sinjska alka is an individual equestrian competition.
+It is held on Sunday of a first full weekend in August every year.
+At least 11 and at most 17 horseback riders, Alkars can participate.
+The Alkar has to pass the racecourse length 160 m in full gallop in less than 12 seconds and try to hit the center of a small iron ring called alka.
 The alka is a ring made of two concentric wrought-iron hoops connected by three equally spaced spokes.
 The inner ring has a diameter of 35 mm, and the outer of 132 mm.
 The rims and spokes of alka are 6.6 mm thick and have a pointed edge on the side facing the Alkar.
 A spring clip on top of the outer ring is used to hang it on the rope.
 The alka is at 3.32 m height, measured from its center to the ground.
-The Custodian of the Alka (najmeštač alke) and his assistant have the responsibility for the proper placement and height of the Alka; the Custodian steadies the pendant ring with a 3.22 m long stick and simultaneously controls the height of it, while his assistant tightens the rope on which the ring hangs.
+The Custodian of the Alka (namještač alke) and his assistant have the responsibility for the proper placement and height of the Alka; the Custodian steadies the pendant ring with a 3.22 m long stick and simultaneously controls the height of it, while his assistant tightens the rope on which the ring hangs.

 The aim of the game is to collect as many points in three attempts.
 During the race, all equipment has to remain on the horse and Alkar, and not one single piece may be allowed to fall off.
 If this happens without the Alkar being aware of it, he must subsequently seek permission from the Alka Duke for another attempt.
 However, if an Alkar notices that any item of equipment has fallen off, he must run through with his "spear lowered" without hitting the Alka.